dsa-ntc/northwestarkansas.github.io/_pages/community-agreements.md

 ---
 layout: page
-title: "Community Agreements"
+title: "NWA DSA Community Agreements"
 permalink: /community-agreements/
 ---

-### NWA DSA Community Agreements

 Rather than creating a set of rules that support a good democratic environment only in the present, the NWA chapter of the DSA asks: **“What kinds of rules and norms will prepare us to create the permanent democratic culture of the future?”** Using this question to shape our praxis, we make the following agreements to our community: